Basket Case (novel): Plot summary

-With his apartment trashed, Jack goes to stay with Emma.
+With his apartment trashed, Jack stays with Emma.
 When the two search Jay's boat, an external hard drive is found beneath the false bottom of a scuba tank.
 Meanwhile, Jack is depressed to hear from Carla Candilla, Anne's teenaged daughter, that Anne is marrying a spy novelist.
-Meeting her at a club, he catches sight of Cleo's boyfriend, a man who calls himself "Loreal" and claims to be her record producer.
-Jack and Emma are alarmed when Janet disappears from her home; Jack finds a small patch of blood on her carpet.
-With the help of Jack's best friend, sports writer Juan Rodriguez, Jack decrypts the hard drive and finds it contains master recordings for Jimmy's unfinished album.
+Meeting her at a club, he catches sight of Cleo's boyfriend, a man who calls himself "Loreal" and claims to be a record producer.
+Jack and Emma are alarmed when Janet disappears; Jack finds a small patch of blood on her carpet.
+With the help of Jack's friend, sportswriter Juan Rodriguez, Jack decrypts the hard drive and finds it contains master recordings for Jimmy's unfinished album.
 Listening to it, Jack is still baffled in looking for a motive for Jimmy's presumed murder.

 To Jack's surprise, Emma spends the night with him at his apartment.
-A few days later, she excitedly tells him that Jimmy's bassist, Tito Negroponte, was shot but not killed in Los Angeles.
-Jack flies there and interviews Tito, who puts his finger on why Cleo killed Jimmy: she wanted a song from his album, titled "Shipwrecked Heart", for herself.
-Jack listens to the song, telling Emma that Cleo is desperate to put out another successful song before she fades from the scene, and believes Jimmy's song was better than anything she can write.
+A few days later, she excitedly tells him that Jimmy's bassist, Tito Negroponte, survived an attempted murder in Los Angeles.
+Jack flies there and interviews Tito, who puts his finger on why Cleo killed Jimmy: she wanted a song from his album, titled "Shipwrecked Heart," for herself.
+Jack listens to the song, telling Emma that Cleo is desperate to put out another successful song before she fades from the scene, and believes Jimmy's song was better than anything she could write.
 Still, Jack admits that he cannot prove that Cleo killed Jimmy.

-Cleo's bodyguard kidnaps Emma, and she demands the master in exchange for her.
-At Lake Okeechobee, Jack and Juan meet the bodyguard and Loreal, and trade the master for Emma.
-The bodyguard tries to kill all of them, but ends up upending the airboat he is driving, with fatal results for himself and Loreal.
+Cleo's bodyguard kidnaps Emma, and Cleo demands the master in exchange for her.
+At Lake Okeechobee, Jack and Juan meet the bodyguard and Loreal, making the trade.
+The bodyguard tries to kill all of them but ends up upending the airboat he is driving, with fatal results for himself and Loreal.
 On Jack's 47th birthday the next day, his mother sends him a card and an obituary revealing that Jack Sr. died at age 46.
 He feels relieved to have lived longer than his father.
 Janet resurfaces, having fled Cleo's goons, and admits that she switched the tags on a pair of coffins at the funeral home, meaning Jimmy was actually buried in the wrong man's grave.
-At her request, the body is exhumed, and a pathologist finds that Jimmy was drugged before he drowned.
+At her request, the body is exhumed and a pathologist finds that Jimmy was drugged before he drowned.
 Cleo is convicted of murder; Jack sails back onto the front page covering the story while Jimmy's posthumous album is a success.